DriveX-devs/OScar/README.md

 - Alessandro GIACCAGLINI
 - Mauro VITTORIO

-This project is licensed under a GPL-2.0 License.
+## License

+Except where otherwise noted, OScar is licensed under the Apache License, Version 2.0.
 Please see also the `LICENSE` file for more details.

+The `asn1cpp` module remains licensed under the GNU Lesser General Public License version 3.
+See `asn1cpp/LICENSE`.

+Bundled third-party components retain their original licenses.
+See `THIRD_PARTY_NOTICES.md` and the license files in the relevant subdirectories.

+## Logo and name

+The OScar name, logo, icons, and branding assets are not licensed under the Apache License, Version 2.0, unless otherwise stated.

+All rights in the OScar logo and branding assets are reserved by their respective owner.
+They may not be copied, modified, redistributed, or used to identify or promote derived products without prior written permission, except where permitted by law.

 ## How to cite OScar